5dlabs/rust-basic-api-2/docs/.taskmaster/docs/task-1/task.md

 ## Dependencies and Prerequisites
 - Rust 1.70 or later
 - Cargo package manager
-- Docker and Docker Compose (optional for containerization)
+- Docker (optional for containerization)
-- PostgreSQL database (for later tasks)
+- Access to a PostgreSQL database (via DATABASE_URL environment variable)

 ## Related Tasks
 - Task 2: Database Setup (depends on this task)